-Just like Facebook and Twitter, Google+ offers you the opportunity to create a business page to promote your business, organization or a specific product you have in mind.
-The Google Plus community is growing in numbers and you can take advantage of a Google Plus page to get your business to a wider audience.
+And just like the other social media channels offering business pages for their entrepreneurs, with a Google page, it means you can also do the same.
+Google+ offers you the opportunity to create a business page to promote your business, organization or a specific product you have in mind.
+The Google Plus community is growing in numbers and you can take advantage of when you create a Google Plus page to grow and promote your business.

 I want to take you through the process of creating a Google Plus page for your business or organization.
 Just like Facebook, you will need a personal profile on Google Plus to get started.
-If you don’t have one yet, sign up and create a personal Google Plus profile first.
-You can only create that business page once your profile has been created.
+If you don’t have one yet, sign up and create a personal Google Plus account first.
+You can only create that Google page for your business once your profile has been created.

-If you have a Google Plus personal profile, follow these steps to create a new Google Plus business page.
+If you have a Google Plus personal profile, follow these steps to create a Google Plus page for your business.

 How to Create a Google Plus Page